Hussein Fakhry Pasha

-Hussein Fakhry Pasha (1843-1920) was the Prime Minister of Egypt for three days during the Khedivate of Egypt.
-He was Prime Minister from January 15, 1893 to January 18, 1893.
+Hussein Fakhry Pasha KCMG (1843-1920) was the Prime Minister of Egypt for two days during the Khedivate of Egypt.
+He was Prime Minister from January 15, 1893 to January 17, 1893.
 He had previously served as a cabinet minister.
 He was Minister of Public Works during the building of the Aswan Low Dam and was appointed an Honorary Knight Commander of the Order of St Michael and St George in December 1902.

 Personal life

-He was of Turkish origin.
+He was of Circassian origin.
 His son, Mahmoud Fakhry, served as the minister of finance and minister of foreign affairs during the 1920s.